-1985-2002: U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics: 2002 (Washington, DC: forthcoming), tables 3-A, 13-A, and 14-A.
+1985-2002: U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics: 2003 (Washington, DC: forthcoming), tables 3-A, 13-A, and 14-A.

-&lt;sup>a data for 1985 and 1990 -2000 have been revised due to the Office of Management and Budget (OMB)'s revision to the source data on federal expenditure.
+&lt;sup>a Data for 1980, 1985 and 1990-2001 have been revised due to the Office of Management and Budget (OMB)'s revision to the source data on federal expenditure and federal grants.

-&lt;sup>b Based on data from the U.S. Department of Commerce, Census Bureau, which uses different definitions and accounting methods than those used by some modal administrations of the U.S. Department of Transportation.
+&lt;sup>b Figures for state and local expenditures less federal grants were determined by subtracting federal grants from state and local expenditures including grants were obtained from the U.S. Department of Commerce, Census Bureau, which uses different definitions and accounting methods than those used by some modal administrations of the U.S. Department of Transportation.
 For example, highway expenditures in this table do not include traffic control activities by police or public safety activities; while the highway expenditure statistics published by the U.S. Department of Transportation, Federal Highway Administration do include these items.